nikila-saravanan/movie-review-project/README.md

 # TomatoSmack!

 TomatoSmack! is an app that allows users to create a database of movies they choose, rate those movies, and compare their rating to critics.
+Please check out the deployed app [here](http://tomatosmack.herokuapp.com/).

 # Features